helenngo733/helenngo733/README.md

 <h2 align="center">Hello, I'm Helen! 👋</h2>

-I'm majoring in Computer Science with a Cybersecurity concentration.
-I’m in my fourth year at CSUF, graduating in Spring 2026.

 - 🧑‍💻 Currently working on improving my skills, personal projects, and staying motivated
 - 🌱 Exploring Cybersecurity, Software Development, and UI/UX Design
 - 👀 Looking for internships and expanding my network